nadya141/rsschool-cv/cv.md

  * GitHub: nadya141
  * Discord: nadya_karpovich#3303

- ## About me
+ ## About me:
- ##### I am 31 years old, I am music teacher.
+ I am 31 years old, I am music teacher.
  At the present time my work is no longer interesting to me, so I want to gain new knowledge and develop further in the profession of front-end development.

  ## Skills:
   * HTML